 NEW YORK — The second heat wave of the season became official on Tuesday as temperatures climbed into the 90s for the third day in a row.

-It stays hot for Wednesday, but the frontal boundary that will pass Tuesday night will allow the humidity to back off.
-Temperatures will climb back to around 90 during the afternoon with mostly sunny skies.
-The "drier" heat will make it feel a little more bearable than the past few days.
+Temperatures will climb back to around 90 in the city during the afternoon but the "drier" heat will make it feel a little more bearable than the past few days.
+The feel-like temperature will be about 95 degrees.

 The humidity climbs back up briefly on Thursday as the winds shift back to the southwest.
 Temperatures will hold in the lower 90s, but another cold front will approach in the afternoon.
 Scattered storms will develop late in the day and that will allow the heat to finally ease for Friday.